traplol/rispyboi/BUILTINS.md

 - 📋 **Nice to have**: `not`, more type predicates (`number?`, `string?`, etc.)
 - 📋 **Should be macros**: `>`, `<=`, `>=`, `!=`, multi-arg arithmetic

-### Recommendation
+### Current Status and Recommendation
-**Immediate priority**: Implement `set!` as it's essential for Lisp semantics.
-Everything else can wait or be implemented as macros once we have a macro system.
+**✅ Complete**: `set!` has been implemented as a special form and is working correctly.

+**🔄 Current Priority**: The macro system is being actively developed to enable derived operators and multi-argument functions.
+Core infrastructure is complete and integration is in progress.

 ## Security Considerations